redsnow32/SimulationPractice/simulator-practice/STEPS.md

     saveUninitialized: true
 }))

-11. Add the middleware you want to use between your app.use(session) and app.listen();
+11. Add the middleware you want to use between your app.use(session) and app.listen(); The middleware folder should be within the server folder.
 12. App app.listen at the bottom of the page in order for your server to listen for the changes being made on       your app.
 Destructure your const {SERVER_PORT} = process.env;
         - app.listen(SERVER_PORT, ()=> console.log(`Listening to port ${ SERVER_PORT }`))